 It was made in 1974.
 (The picture doesn't look too good, because it was hard to find a spot to prevent the flash reflecting off the front panel.)

 Now to find the time to find out what all the cards do...

 This was at the bottom of the 8/e.
 It is a 230-115 step down transformer for the periphals and cabinet fans.
 The PDP-8/e itself can operate on 230v.
 The step down transformer seems to have valves!
 Actually they are high current switches.

 But the piece de resistance was this original PDP8, made in 1967.
-Unbelievable that the lab kept this machine for that long.
-It is in great condition.

-Peter said I could keep all other stuff he brought in, but this PDP8 he was going to take home with him as soon as he could find a spot for it.
+My friend said I could keep all other stuff he brought in, but this PDP8 he was going to take home with him as soon as he could find a spot for it.
 I can't blame him for that.

 The back side of the PDP8.
 At the bottom in the middle a voltmeter to check the power supply, and on the left a counter which shows the machine was used for more than 30.000 hours.

 I had to take the cover off to look for the warranty sticker.
 It was not on the left...

 ...but it was on the right.
 The machine was checked out at Reading on XII.67.